 The Tower Bridge Exhibition is a family-friendly tour where you can discover how the bridge actually works before heading out onto the walkways for wonderful city views.
 First, take in the romance of the panoramas from the east and west walkways between those grand turrets.
 On the east are the modern superstructures of the Docklands, and

-on the west is the Tower of London, St. Paul's, the Monument, and the misshapen steel-and-glass egg that is Greater London Assembly's City Hall (memorably described as "a glass testicle" by former mayor Ken Livingstone).
-Then it's back down to explore the Victorian engine rooms and discover the inner workings, which you learn about through hands-on displays and films.
+on the west is the Tower of London, St. Paul's, the Monument, and the misshapen steel-and-glass egg that is Greater London Assembly's City Hall (memorably described as "a glass testicle" by Ken Livingstone, mayor from 2000 to 2008).
+Then it's back down to explore the Victorian engine rooms and discover the inner workings, which you learn about through films and hands-on displays.